-Whilst roadside testing programs around Australia only test for a limited number of illicit drugs currently (ie Cannabis, Methamphetamines and sometimes Cocaine), Police still have the option to conduct impairment testing where indicated.
+Whilst roadside testing programs around Australia only test for a limited number of illicit drugs currently (ie Cannabis, Methamphetamine, MDMA and in some staes Cocaine), Police still have the option to conduct impairment testing where indicated.
 This is called a Standard Field Sobriety Test (SFST).
 If a driver fails the impairment test, they can be taken for further drug testing at a hospital to identify drugs and medications not tested currently at the roadside.

 Whilst it is important for many workplaces to consider implementing drug and alcohol testing, as part of their workplace health and safety obligations (duty of care), companies with employees driving for their job have additional challenges to consider.
 Drivers found to have alcohol or drugs in their system, or involved in an accident during work hours can have serious legal and insurance consequences for employers.